 LOCAVORE’S DELIGHT: The Series #1.

-Follow us all summer long as we explore the bounty of our region’s farms through the eyes and palate of our own Chef Jay Pierce.
+Follow us all summer long as we explore the bounty of our region’s farms.

 by MOLLY McGINN

-If Chef Jay Pierce was in Canada right now, salting this pan of wild ramps, he could get arrested: red hat and all.
+If we were in Canada right now, salting this pan of wild ramps, we could get arrested.

 In Quebec, ramps are considered a threatened species.
 The appetite for wild ramps is so widespread, and the vegetable is so scarce, that it’s illegal to hunt the strappy, grayish green cousin to the onion.
 But here, salting ramps in a kitchen on a mountain top is a legal rite of spring.
 We’re in the deep back country of the Appalachian Mountains in Dugspur, Virginia.